Shibuya Station: Platforms

 On the third basement (B3F) level, a single underground island platform serves two tracks.

 Tokyu Toyoko Line and Tokyo Metro Fukutoshin Line

 Platforms

 Two underground island platforms on the fifth basement (B5F) level serve four tracks.
+Tokyu has been managing the station since the opening of the Fukutoshin Line in 2008, and the Toyoko Line uses platforms 3 and 4 since the start of through services with the two lines on 16 March 2013.

 Tokyo Metro Ginza Line

 Platforms

 As of January 2020, one island platform serves two tracks.
 Until December 2019, two side platforms each served one track, with one platform for terminating services and one for services departing towards Asakusa.

-Due to the distance between Ginza and Hanzomon Line platforms, the transfer announcements was announced at Omote-sando station instead.
+Due to the distance between the Ginza and Hanzomon Line platforms, transfer information is announced at Omote-sando Station instead.

 Keio Inokashira Line

 Platforms

 The Keio station consists of two bay platforms serving two tracks.
+It began operations on 1 August 1933.